MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 As a [!INCLUDE [prodshort](../developer/includes/prodshort.md)] reselling partner, you have administrator access to your customers' Office 365 tenant and their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration Center.
 You can also log into their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as a *delegated administrator* if you want to reproduce errors, for example.

 The Business Central Administration Center is a powerful tool for you to manage your customers' tenants.
+From the administration center, you can manage upgrades and access the tenants as the delegated administrator.
 For more information, see [The Business Central Administration Center](tenant-admin-center.md).

+### Restricted access to Business Central as delegated administrator

+When you sign in to your customers' [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as the delegated administrator from the administration center, you have access to all areas of their [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
+However, because you are not registered as a regular user, there are certain tasks that you cannot do.

+The following tasks are not available to the delegated administrator:

+- Set up jobs to run as scheduled tasks in the job queue
+- Export data to Excel

 ## See Also